17) Perspective

 The cave [ozto(tl)], which appears in the Codex Mendoza as the open-mouthed head of an earth monster, a divinity, can be found in profile or with a frontal perspective.

 Bird's eye views are also found to some extent, especially with land and things on the ground.
-Types of agricultural parcels, such as tlalli, milli, and chinamitl have this bird's eye view, as do types of land, such as ixtlahuatl.
-These pieces of land are typically long strips, sometimes segmented, and typically textured (as though seeded?).
-One will also find a bird's eye view of a an earthen mound (tlalehualli) and a body of water (e.g. the amanalli), Other views of demarcated spaces on the earth include market places [tianquiz(tli)] and ball courts [tlach(tli)]
+Types of agricultural parcels, such as tlalli, milli, and chinamitl have this bird's eye view, as do other types of land, such as ixtlahuatl (plains).
+These pieces of land are typically long strips, sometimes segmented, and typically textured (seemingly, as though perhaps plowed and seeded).
+One will also find a bird's eye view of a an earthen mound (tlalehualli) and a body of water (e.g. the amanalli).
+Other views of demarcated spaces on the earth, seen from above, include marketplaces [tianquiz(tli)] and ball courts [tlach(tli).]

 Very rare, apparently, is the perspective that has the viewer looking at the underside of something.
 We have one example identified so far.
 This is the turtle [ayo(tl)].
 Yet, even though the underside of the body is shown facing the viewer, the head is in profile, facing to the viewer's right.